Samhain - October 31

 Samhain

-Samhain is observed on October 31 each year.
+Samhain begins at sunset on October 31 each year.

 Observations